Verizon revenue climbs on sturdy mobile growth

-NEW YORK (Reuters) - Verizon Communications Inc reported faster subscriber growth and stronger profits than expected at its Verizon Wireless venture with Vodafone Group Plc, easing some concerns about intensifying competition if only temporarily.
+NEW YORK (Reuters) - Verizon Communications Inc (VZ.N) reported faster subscriber growth and stronger profits than expected at its Verizon Wireless venture with Vodafone Group Plc (VOD.L), easing some concerns about intensifying competition if only temporarily.

-Investors are worried market leader Verizon Wireless, which is paying $130 billion for Vodafone’s 45 percent share in their venture, will cut prices as discounts from No. 4 U.S. mobile service T-Mobile U.S. have drawn responses from No. 2 service AT&T Inc and No. 3 ranked Sprint Corp.
+Investors are worried market leader Verizon Wireless, which is paying $130 billion for Vodafone’s 45 percent share in their venture, will cut prices as discounts from No. 4 U.S. mobile service T-Mobile U.S. TMUS.N have drawn responses from No. 2 service AT&T Inc (T.N) and No. 3 ranked Sprint Corp (S.N).

 While investors still worry about competition in 2014, Verizon’s ability to beat profit and subscriber estimates for the fourth quarter show that it did not overpay to keep customers from switching to rivals so far at least, analysts said.